Ground Water Rights

 Sustainable Water Resources:

-LWS has been assisting with the proposed development of a trans-basin ground water supply plan from the San Luis Valley to the Front Range of Colorado.
-Approximately 20 deep wells, a few hundred to 1,000-feet deep, have been completed to assess the aquifer production capability and the Rio Grande Decision Support System model has been used to evaluate potential injury to other water rights as it relates to developing a ground water supply system and associated augmentation plan for Division 3 Water Court.
-LWS has been in charge of all of the engineering associated with developing a viable ground water supply well system capable of a firm yield of 35,000 ac-ft/yr and the augmentation plan that will replace out-of-priority depletions according to the Confined Aquifer Rules in place in Division 3.
+LWS has been assisting with the proposed development of a trans-basin water supply plan from the San Luis Valley to the Front Range of Colorado.
+Approximately 20 deep wells have been completed to assess the aquifer production capability and the Rio Grande Decision Support System model has been used to evaluate potential injury to other water rights as it relates to developing an augmentation plan for Division 3 Water Court.
+LWS has been in charge of all of the engineering associated with developing a viable augmentation plan that will replace out-of-priority depletions according to the Confined Aquifer Rules in place in Division 3.

 Willows Water District:

-LWS personnel helped the District develop its water supply system, which was wholly dependent upon Denver Basin aquifer water rights.
-The District owned all of the Denver Basin aquifer water rights beneath the District, as well as supplemental Denver Basin water rights beneath a portion of Highlands Ranch.
-LWS personnel assisted Willows with various litigation issues in Division 1 Water Court related to sharing the use of Denver Basin aquifer water on Highlands Ranch with the Centennial Water and Sanitation District to prevent injury to pre-existing rights.
+LWS helped the District develop its entire water supply system, which was wholly dependent upon Denver Basin aquifer water rights.
+The district owned all of the Denver Basin aquifer water rights beneath the district, as well as supplemental Denver Basin water rights beneath a portion of Highlands Ranch.
+LWS personnel assisted Willows with various litigation issues in Division 1 Water Court related to sharing the use of Denver Basin aquifer water on Highlands Ranch with the Centennial Water and Sanitation District.